-Giz Watson, first out lesbian parliamentarian elected to WA Legislative Council.
+Giz Watson, first openly out lesbian parliamentarian elected to WA Legislative Council.

-Brian Grieg, first out LGBTQIA+ Federal Senator, representing Western Australia.
+Brian Grieg, first openly out LGBTQIA+ Federal Senator, representing Western Australia.

-Acts Amendment (Lesbian and Gay Law Reform) Act 2002 passes in WA.
+Acts Amendment (Lesbian and Gay Law Reform) Act 2002 passes in WA, the first significant passage of legislation protecting and supporting the rights of LGBTIQA+ people in WA.